yehia67/documentation/getting-started/0.1/tutorials/send-a-zero-value-transaction-with-nodejs.md

     found 0 vulnerabilities
     ```

-    You now have a package.json file and a node_modules folder, which contains the IOTA library and its dependencies.
+    You now have a package.json file and a `node_modules` directory, which contains the IOTA library and its dependencies.

 3. In the `iota-example` directory, create a new file called `index.js` and add the following to it: